-- 27. This Court has original subject matter jurisdiction over the Title VII claims pursuant to 28 U.S.C. §§ 1331 and 1343, because they arise under the laws of the United States and are brought to recover damages for deprivation of equal rights. - 28.
+- 27. This Court has original subject matter jurisdiction over the Title VII claims pursuant to 28 U.S.C. §§ 1331 and 1343 and 42 U.S.C. § 2000e-5(f)(3), because they arise under the laws of the United States and are brought to recover damages for deprivation of equal rights. - 28.
 This Court has original jurisdiction over the NYCHRL claims in this action under the Class Action Fairness Act, 28 U.S.C. § 1332(d).
-This is a putative class action in which: (1) there are 100 or more members in the Class; (2) at least some members of the proposed class have a different citizenship from at least one Defendant; and (3) the claims of the proposed class members exceed \$5,000,000.00 in the aggregate.
+This is a putative class action in which: (1)

+there are 100 or more members in the Class; (2) at least some members of the proposed class have a different citizenship from at least one Defendant; and (3) the claims of the proposed class members exceed \$5,000,000.00 in the aggregate.

 - 29. In addition, this Court has supplemental jurisdiction over the NYCHRL claims under 28 U.S.C. § 1367, because they arise from a common nucleus of operative facts with the federal claims and are so related to the federal claims as to form part of the same case or controversy under Article III of the United States Constitution. - 30.
 Venue is proper in this judicial district under 28 U.S.C. § 1391(b)-(c) and 42 U.S.C. § 2000e-5(f)(3), because Defendants conduct business and can be found in this district and a substantial part of the events and omissions giving rise to the claims alleged herein occurred in this district, and because the alleged unlawful employment practice was committed here, and employment records relevant to that practice are maintained and administered here. - 31.
 Plaintiffs have exhausted their administrative remedies and complied with all statutory prerequisites to their Title VII claims.
 Chen-Oster filed a charge of gender discrimination and retaliation individually and on behalf of all similarly situated women employed by Goldman Sachs with the Equal Employment Opportunity Commission ("EEOC") on or about July 7, 2005.
 Pursuant to the EEOC's worksharing agreement with the New York City Commission on Human Rights ("NYCCHR"), her charge is considered dually filed with the NYCCHR.
 By notice dated June 15, 2010, the EEOC dismissed Chen-Oster's case and issued a Notice of Right to Sue. - 32.
-On or about January 7, 2010, Parisi filed a charge of gender discrimination and retaliation with the EEOC individually and on behalf of all others similarly situated.
-Pursuant to the EEOC's worksharing agreement with the NYCCHR, her charge is considered dually filed with the NYCCHR. - 33.
 On or about January 12, 2010, Orlich filed a charge of gender discrimination and retaliation with the EEOC individually and on behalf of all others similarly situated.
 Pursuant to the EEOC's worksharing agreement with the NYCCHR, her charge is considered dually filed with the NYCCHR.

-- 34. Contemporaneously with the filing of this Complaint, Plaintiffs have mailed a copy to the New York City Commission of Human Rights and the Office of the Corporation-Counsel of the City of New York, thereby satisfying the notice requirements of § 8-502 of the New York City Administrative Code. - 35.
+- 33. Where applicable, under the Second Circuit's application of the single-filing rule, Gamba is not required to have filed a charge of gender discrimination and retaliation with the EEOC, but instead may piggy-back off the previous filings of Chen-Oster and Orlich, because those charges relate to the same claims that Gamba asserts. - 34.
+Where applicable, under the Second Circuit's application of the single-filing rule, De Luis is not required to have filed a charge of gender discrimination and retaliation with the EEOC, but instead may piggy-back off the previous filings of Chen-Oster and Orlich, because those charges relate to the same claims that De Luis asserts. - 35.
+Contemporaneously with the filing of this Complaint, Plaintiffs have mailed a copy to the New York City Commission of Human Rights and the Office of the Corporation Counsel of the City of New York, thereby satisfying the notice requirements of § 8-502 of the New York City Administrative Code. - 36.
 Any and all other prerequisites to the filing of this suit have been met.